malstraem/vulkan-interop-directx/readme.md

 _ = resource.Release();
 ```

-4. On the vulkan side - create image using shared handle for memory importing, after this create view and framebuffer
+4. On the vulkan side - create image using shared handle for memory import, after this create view and framebuffer

 ```csharp
 var externalMemoryImageInfo = new ExternalMemoryImageCreateInfo(